cas397/RepData_PeerAssessment1/Reproducible Research Assignment 1 Final.md

 abline(v = medianSteps, lwd = 2, col = "orange")
 mtext(text = paste("Median Steps = ", as.character(medianSteps)), at = c(medianSteps))
 ```

-## What is the average daily activity pattern?

 Next we needed to find the average number of steps taken during each time interval.
 The code below performed all necessary calculations.
 ```{r, mean steps}